rinliauw/rinliauw.github.io/content/blog/a-sudoku-solver-in-15-lines-of-prolog/index.md

 Honestly though, can anyone even claim this is computer code?
 Seems to me like a line-by-line translation from the rules of Sudoku *that actually runs* (!!).

-I've added some annotations below -- it really is just precise, plain, English.
+I've added some annotations below -- it really is just precise English.

 ```prolog
 :- use_module(library(clpfd)).                          %*